Census Data for Clark's Point ...

 - If you need precision or details about the methodology of the Census, you should visit the U.S. Census Bureau for a definitive answer.

 While generally coinciding with the GPS location (latitude/longitude) of Clark's Point, the latitude and longitude given by the Census Bureau actually indicates the GPS location of the polygon for Clark's Point.

-The difference indicates that the U.S. Census Bureau moved the location of the polygon for the 2010 Census 4,487 feet to the east<5> of the location that was used in the 2000 Census.
+- The difference indicates that the U.S. Census Bureau moved the location of the polygon for the 2010 Census 4,487 feet to the east<4> of the location that was used in the 2000 Census.

-The GSP location given for the 2010 Census lies 1,244 feet to the east<6> of the point given by the GNIS for Clark's Point.
+- The GPS location given for the 2010 Census lies 1,244 feet to the east<5> of the point given by the GNIS for Clark's Point.
 For more information about this and the relationship of the various Federal Codes, please visit our Misc Page for Clark's Point.

 Miscellaneous Information for Clark's Point ...